Mining Architectural Information: A Systematic Mapping Study: Results

-\item\textit{Architectural view} expresses the architecture of the system in accordance with an architecture viewpoint which addresses one or more of the concerns held by the system’s stakeholders \citep{6129467}.
-Architectural view is reported as the second most common (13 out of 52 studies) mined architectural information in the architectural description category.
-For instance, an architecture recovery approach and a prototype tool were developed in {[S46]} to help software engineers (e.g., architects) automatically extract and recover various architectural views, including system-level and component-level architectural views from source code.
-The mined architectural views can assist in determining, for example, when, how, and to what extent system-level or component-level architectural views evolve during software development and evolution.
+\textit{Architectural view} represents the system from the viewpoint of different stakeholders, such as developers, system analysts, project managers, and end-users.
+The architect chooses and develops a set of views that will enable the architecture to be communicated to, and understood by, the stakeholders of the system.
+In capturing or representing the system in architectural views, the architect will typically create one or more architecture models (in the form of diagrams), possibly using specific notations (e.g., UML).
+An architecture view comprises selected parts of the system, chosen to demonstrate to a particular stakeholder or group of stakeholders that their concerns are being adequately addressed in the architecture.
+18 out of 104 studies proposed approaches and tools for mining architectural views to support various architecture design tasks.
+For example, in {[S46]} an architecture recovery approach and a prototype tool (named ARCADE) were developed to help software engineers (e.g., architects) automatically extract and recover various architectural views (including development views) from source code.
+The mined architectural views can assist in determining, for example, when, how, and to what extent system-level or component-level architectural views evolve during software development.
+Figure \ref{ExamplesArchitecturalDescriptionElements}(a) depicts an example of mined architectural view (i.e., development view) from a software system.